aleeexx12/Martingala.sh/README.md

 -m: The amount of available money.
 -t: The betting technique (in this case, "Martingale").
 -h: Help panel.
 [!]
-You can stop the script at any time by pressing Ctrl+C.
+You can exit the script at any time by pressing Ctrl+C.

 ## Warning
 This script is only a simulation and is not recommended for use in real gambling games.
 The Martingale strategy can lead to significant losses and is not an effective long-term strategy.